primatejs/primate/docs/guide/types.md

 range or satisfies other conditions.

 !!!
 Primate types aren't programming types in a real sense.
-They translate to one of JavaScript's underlying types, and unlike static types, they provide a form of runtime safety.
+Unlike static types, they provide a form of runtime safety.
 You can think of them as coercive value predicates; a `boolean` runtime type would consider both boolean `true` and string `"true"` as true, which is what you would expect on the web.
 !!!

 ## Defining